Advancing Pediatric Clinical Trials: Examples of Our Work

 One of our major goals is to build infrastructure through pre-competitive projects that will develop tools and systems to benefit all pediatric clinical trials.

-I-ACT for Children has a growing network of pre-qualified pediatric clinical trial-ready sites that can be activated quickly for our members.
+I-ACT for Children has a growing network of pre-qualified pediatric clinical sites that can be activated quickly for our members.
 A map of the current site network can be found here: https://www.iactc.org/i-act-for-children-site-network/.
-Each site has been vigorously vetted through a four-step process to become an I-ACT network site.
-Our network sites can access a centralized IRB and are connected through an I-ACT portal where they can share best practices, education and tools.
+Each site has been vigorously vetted to become an I-ACT for Children network site.
+Our network sites can access a centralized IRB and are connected through a site-network portal where they can share best practices, education and tools.

-While many GCP training modules exist for PIs, research staff, there is no commonly accepted GCP training that focuses on pediatrics.
-In the past, this has forced sponsors to spend time and money developing their own training material – resulting in study sites having to complete multiple programs.
-In addition to wasting resources and increasing costs, this repetitive training is another factor that has slowed trial start-up time.
+While many GCP training programs exist for PIs and research staff, they typically have little information specific to pediatric research.
+This has forced sponsors to spend time and money developing their own training material – resulting in study sites having to complete multiple programs.
+In addition to wasting resources and increasing costs, this repetitive training contributes to delays in trial start-up.

-I-ACT is collaborating with the Duke Clinical Research Institute to develop a harmonized, pediatric-focused GCP training module that will be accepted by the pediatric research community and industry sponsors, eliminating the need for multiple trainings and speeding the time to trial enrollment.
+I-ACT for Children is collaborating with the Duke Clinical Research Institute to develop a pediatric-focused GCP training supplement that will be accepted by the pediatric research community and industry sponsors, with the goal of eliminating the need for multiple trainings and speeding the time to trial enrollment.

 Although successfully used in pediatric hospital operations and clinical subspecialty networks for years, quality improvement approaches have not been applied within a multi-specialty pediatric research network.
 Yet the use of QI measures has significant potential to enhance clinical trials in children by speeding start-up times, increasing enrollment and improving patient retention rates.